Opportunistic-Network-Simulator/backend/README-usage.md

 The information needed in the config file is:

 ### Number of Rounds
-A interger number to determinate the number of times the simulation will run with the specified scenarion, in order to get all results and make the average.
+A interger number to determinate the number of times the simulation will run with the specified scenario, in order to get all results and make the average.

 ### Message Generation